 OSP School Placements

-OSP scholarship recipients must apply separately to a participating school or schools and should start this process early.
+In order to use the scholarship, recipients must submit a separate application to the participating private school of their choice.
+You may apply to as many schools as you want.
+Parents and guardians are encouraged to start this process early.
 Our team is here to help you search for, and choose amongst the participating OSP private schools in the District.
 Once your child has been accepted to one of our participating schools, and you have confirmed your annual income amount, we will provide you with a School Placement Form (SPF).
 The SPF allows your child’s school to bill your scholarship for tuition and other educational fees.
 Only children awarded an Opportunity Scholarship are provided with the School Placement Form.

 OSP Scholarship Payments Basics